 Dr. Hatoon Baazim was born in Riyadh, Saudi Arabia, where she received a BCs degree in Biochemistry at King Saud University.
 She then moved to Thuwal, to King Abdulla University for Science and Technology (KAUST), where she received her MSc degree in Bioscience.
 For her PhD, Hatoon worked with Prof. Andreas Bergthaler, at the Research Center for Molecular Medicine (CeMM), Vienna, Austria, studying Immune-metabolic regulation during chronic virus infection.
 Hatoon’s research interest focuses on the influence of adipose tissue biology on pathophysiology and disease outcome.

-Dr. M. Furkan Burak is a clinical fellow in Brigham and Women’s Hospital / Harvard Medical School, Division of Endocrinology and research fellow in the Sabri Ülker Center.
+Dr. M. Furkan Burak is a clinical fellow in Brigham and Women’s Hospital, Harvard Medical School, Division of Endocrinology and research fellow in the Sabri Ülker Center.
 He graduated from Kocaeli University School of Medicine.
-After his initial postdoctoral fellowship at the Sabri Ülker Center, he completed an internal medicine residency at Mount Auburn Hospital / Harvard Medical School and his clinical part of Endocrinology Fellowship at Brigham and Women’s Hospital / Harvard Medical School.
-His research mainly focused on the role of fatty acid binding proteins in diabetes and obesity and development of new therapeutic strategies in obesity related metabolic diseases such as diabetes, fatty liver disease and asthma.
+Following his initial postdoctoral fellowship at the Sabri Ülker Center, Dr. Burak completed an internal medicine residency at Mount Auburn Hospital, Harvard Medical School and clinical Endocrinology Fellowship at Brigham and Women’s Hospital, Harvard Medical School.
+His research is focused on the role of fatty acid binding proteins in diabetes and obesity and development of new therapeutic strategies in obesity related metabolic diseases such as diabetes, fatty liver disease and asthma.
 His clinical practice is focused on immune-metabolic endocrine diseases in Brigham and Women’s Hospital, Boston.

 Dr. Shijun Deng grew up in Guangdong, a province in southern China.
 He recently received his PhD in Medical Sciences from the University of Alberta in Canada, where he investigated the molecular mechanism of PCSK9-mediated cholesterol metabolism.
 As part of the Hotamışlıgil lab, Dr. Deng will continue to further develop his research interests in the interplay between cellular metabolism and inflammation in the context of cardiovascular and metabolic disease.